 Kingdom of Norway

 Relations between Brazil and Norway are cordial, based on shared values and characterized by mutual respect.
-During the last years, contact between Governments, companies, and individuals from both countries increased, lending new dynamism to the bilateral relations.
+In the past years, contact between Governments, companies, and individuals from both countries have intensified, adding dynamism to the bilateral relations.

 Both countries are committed to peace, human rights, and sustainable development, maintaining a political dialogue on issues on the international agenda and co-operating within the framework of the United Nations in matters such as peace and security, democracy, human rights, health, climate change, and sustainable development.

 Brazil has consolidated its position as the largest trade partner of Norway in Latin America.
-Norway has become Brazil's largest importer.
-Bilateral trade grew from US$ 385 million, in 2002, to US$ 1.82 billion, in 2014.
-Among non-European countries, Brazil is the sixth largest exporter to Norway – after China, USA, Canada, South Korea, and Japan.
+Norway has become Brazil's largest importer of the Nordic countries.
+Bilateral trade grew from $385 million in 2002 to $1.82 billion in 2014.
+Among non-European countries, Brazil is the sixth largest exporter to Norway – behind China, USA, Canada, South Korea, and Japan.

 1905 – Brazil is one of the first five countries to recognize the independence of the Kingdom of Norway